DarrenTsung/rspec-timing-splitter/README.md

 This assumes that you have the `rspec-timing-tool` built for your container in the working directory and that your parsed timing data is in a file named `rspec-parsed.txt` in the working directory.

+# (Anecdotal) Results
+Before this tool our test timings were skewed terribly and not balancing at all, even though we push many changes per day.
+The latest build was split between 4 containers that finished in 3:49, 5:15, 12:24, and 11:39 respectively.

+After the changes, we had 4 containers finish in 8:10, 7:41, 8:20, and 9:29 respectively.
+Obviously, it's not perfectly balanced as the tests can take different amounts of time and we're balancing off of a single run of all the tests, but it's much better.